Ogiwara-CostlierRain464/geometry2/README.md

 Q5.
 I want to use this package in real workload.

 A5.
 You have to recompile tf2_py, tf2_ros, rviz, and tf with `-MMD -MP` flag, and reinstall them.

+# Note for Docker
+- use `docker run -it --privilaged  geometry2` to use perf inside Docker container.
+- use `perf` for performance checking.
+- use `catkin_make -DCMAKE_BUILD_TYPE=Debug` to build the package with Debug mode.